YOU ARE HERE: zharth.net / Zharth's Music Log / Week 10 (Love In Vain)

 Thursday (9/27/07): Buffalo Springfield - Pretty Girl, Why [Last Time Around, 1968]

 Comments: A simple song, but pure of intention.
 "All I ever wanted to do was love you, and maybe hope that you would love me too."
 Also called Dino's Song, as it was written by Dino Valente (who penned the iconic 60's classic, Let's Get Together) for his band Quicksilver Messenger Service, shortly before Dino was sent to prison on drug charges.
-But the song's simple, heartfelt plea remains; "all I ever wanted to do was know you, and maybe hope you could know me too..."
-And, because I couldn't decide, here's a live version, too...
+But the song's simple, heartfelt plea remains; "all I ever wanted to do was know you, and maybe hope you could know me too."
+And, because I couldn't decide, here is a live version, too - from the Monterey International Pop Festival.

-Comments: I was surprised to learn that this is a Freddie King song, since it's hard to believe it wasn't written by Clapton specifically for the Layla sessions.
-Clapton's unrequited love for his best friend (who just happened to be George Harrison)'s wife fueled the passion behind the Layla album, considered by myself and others to be the peak of his recording career.
-The quality of the material on the album is fantastic, and it's really a shame that you don't hear more of it on the radio, in addition to the popular Layla and the occasional Bell Bottom Blues.
-Nobody Knows You When You're Down And Out, Key To The Highway, Why Does Love Got To Be So Sad, Little Wing, and Have You Ever Loved A Woman are all just as good as those two tracks previously mentioned.
-I'll end my Layla rant with a quote from the song, a line that's stuck with me over the years: "have you ever loved a woman so much, you tremble in pain?"
-Have you?
+Comments: I was surprised to learn that this is a Freddie King song, since it's hard to believe it wasn't written by Eric Clapton specifically for the Layla sessions.
+Clapton's unrequited love for the wife of his best friend (who just happened to be George Harrison from The Beatles) fueled the passion behind the Layla album, considered by myself and others to be the peak of his recording career.
+The quality of the material on the album is fantastic, and it's really a shame that you don't hear more of it on the radio, in addition to the popular title track and the occasional Bell Bottom Blues.
+Nobody Knows You When You're Down And Out, Key To The Highway, Why Does Love Got To Be So Sad?, Little Wing, and Have You Ever Loved A Woman are all just as good as those two tracks previously mentioned.
+I'll end my Layla rant with a quote from the song - a line that's stuck with me over the years: "have you ever loved a woman so much, you tremble in pain?"

 Sunday (9/30/07): Robin Trower - Hannah [Twice Removed From Yesterday, 1973]